 Use of conventional vegetable oils reduced

 Due to preferences in specific markets, we currently use also sustainably-produced vegetable oils, such as 100% certified and traceable palm oil in the production of renewables.
-By 2025, Neste’s use of conventional vegetable oils is expected to be replaced entirely by wastes and residues due to customers’ preferences and regulatory trends.
+Neste’s use of conventional vegetable oils is expected to be further decreased by 2025 due to customers’ preferences and regulatory trends.